teknoboost/linux-python-integration/README.md

 # linux and python integration

-Create a Linux Menu Bar(TUI) using PYTHON and LINUX to quickly perform system operations using Linux menu bar Enter 1 : to login as root user
+## Project : Create a Linux Menu Bar(TUI) using PYTHON and LINUX to quickly perform system operations using Linux menu bar

+Enter 1 : to login as root user

 Enter 2 : to see current date & time